Ensembl/ensembl-hive/docs/quickstart/install.rst

 -  *Python:*

    Python 3 is required.
-It is known to work with Python 3.5.1 or later, earlier Python versions may work but have not been tested.
+It is known to work with Python 3.4 and later, earlier Python versions may work but have not been tested.

    Like in Perl, no further configuration is needed for custom Python